zhangm365/clickhouse-docs/docs/en/guides/example-datasets/environmental-sensors/index.md

 ---
+title: "Environmental sensors"
 slug: /en/getting-started/example-datasets/environmental-sensors
-sidebar_label: Environmental Sensors Data
 ---

-# Environmental Sensors Data
+# Environmental sensors

 [Sensor.Community](https://sensor.community/en/) is a contributors-driven global sensor network that creates Open Environmental Data.
 The data is collected from sensors all over the globe.
 Anyone can purchase a sensor and place it wherever they like.
 The APIs to download the data is in [GitHub](https://github.com/opendata-stuttgart/meta/wiki/APIs) and the data is freely available under the [Database Contents License (DbCL)](https://opendatacommons.org/licenses/dbcl/1-0/).